mkapur/sab-2021-doc/_main.knit.md

 Recent sablefish management has relied upon apportionment of the ACL north and south of $36^\circ$ N latitude using the average estimated differences in biomass from the WCGBT Survey.
 This historical management line corresponds with a recent data-driven analysis of sablefish growth that suggests a difference in growth rates north and south of $36^\circ$ N latitude {@kapur2020}.
 The estimates represent the relative distribution of the sablefish population observed by the survey, not the entire population.
 Additionally, it is likely that fish from more northerly regions are migrating into U.S. West Coast waters (pers. comm., L. Rogers), which may bias the survey estimates of the distribution of fish in each region.
 Thus, these results should be interpreted with caution.

+\begin{comment}
+%MK is not sure why the 2021 VAST run seems to have very different N/S distributions.
+This doesn't affect the assessment as the coastwide biomass is identical, but omitting this section for now.
+Looking at the 2019 Table_For_SS3.csv, the individual n/s values are quite different from what the newest run did.
+Suspect a change in the strata setup in nwfscAssess.

-The average survey biomass, from 2003 to 2019, that has been distributed south of $36^\circ$N, is 54.4%.
-The average survey biomass, from 2003 to 2018, that has been distributed north of $36^\circ$N, is45.6%.
+The average survey biomass, from 2003 to 2019, that has been distributed south of $36^\circ$N, is 54.21%.
+The average survey biomass, from 2003 to 2019, that has been distributed north of $36^\circ$N, is45.79%.
 The 2015 and 2019 assessments estimated that  26.2% and 26.3%  of the biomass was found south of Point Conception and 73.8% and 73.7% of the biomass was found to the north, respectively.
 The estimates from the WCGBT Survey show that the spatial distribution of sablefish along the U.S. West Coast appears to be relatively stable, particularly from 2008 to 2014 (Table \ref{splitstable}).
+\end{comment}

 <!--chapter:end:30model.Rmd-->